 - Keep it updated.
 It may be a good idea to add notes for your family as you think of things over time.

 I have read obituaries for years and often been teased about this routine, long before I reached my current age, which is well within the obituary reading range.
 It isn’t so much I am looking for names I recognize, although that is part of it.
 I find obituaries to be interesting reading.
 It is true there are accounts of tragedies, infants and children, those who died without any “next of kin,” but there are also the ones that are inspiring or entertaining.
 At one time I had a collection of hundreds that were keepers and somewhere along the way they became lost or perhaps I became embarrassed, but now I only have a few dozen.
 One I no longer have referred to the deceased as having “Slipped the surly bonds of earth” and that line fascinated me so I did an Internet search and found it was from the poem by John Gillespie Magee, Jr, “High Flight.”

 Another newspaper page that I recall, but no longer have in my collection listed two separate obituaries that could only happen in Kentucky: both “Bubba” and “Buford” died the same day.
-A favorite in the photo below from November 2016, has verses of songs interspersed throughout.
+A favorite from November 2016, has verses of songs interspersed throughout.
 These included the music of The Beatles, The Spinners, Poco and Steely Dan.
-The obituary itself is full of fun, travels and adventures of this 68-year-old.
+The obituary itself is full of fun, travels and adventures of a 68-year-old.

 Nicknames are sometimes fun to read while imagining their origins.
 Some I recall include: Baldy, Tooter, Snuffy, Catfish, Peanut, Honest Frank, Blood and finally, Poboy & Buster for the same man.
 Curiously, of these clippings only two females had nicknames, Mu and Big Mama.